WebAssembly/threads/document/core/exec/runtime.rst

 Global Reduction
 ................

-*Global reduction* is concerned with synchronization between multiple :ref:`threads <syntax-thread>`.
+*Global reduction* is concerned with allocation in the global store and synchronization between multiple :ref:`threads <syntax-thread>`.
 It emits a (possibly empty) set of events that are produced by the corresponding step of computation.

 Formally, glboal reduction is a relation